khalid586/ATM-bank-using-oop-python/README.md

         - [Deposit Money](#deposit-money)
             - User will be able to deposit money
         - [Withdraw Money](#withdraw-money)
-            - User will be able withdraw money
+            - User will be able to withdraw money
         - [Check Balance](#check-balance)
             - User will be able to check balance